MinEn1712/MockData/README.md

 The purpose of this project is to generate 30 random people and their information (DOB, address,...), which is also random.

 Add all the files to Visual Studio then compile the MockData_main.cpp file.

+Change your C++ version to C++ 17 to run the code.